mightymos/OnbrightFlasher/readme.md

 |  Verify flash memory | TODO  | none |
 ## Usage

+### Hardware setup
+1. Connect Arduino I2C/GPIO pins to the microcontroller while unpowered.
+2. Target microcontroller can be powered by an independent supply, or from 3.3V output regulator on Arduino board.
+3. Using output regulators on Arduino boards seems to lead to power up glitches (e.g., serial monitor disconnects, handshake fails).
+4. Target should remain unpowered until handshake is started.
+5. Specify software or hardware I2C in project - see projectDefs.h.
+6. Upload the sketch to ESP8265/ESP8266/ESP32.

 ### Script Mode:

-1. Connect Arduino I2C/GPIO pins to the microcontroller while unpowered (it's okay for the ground to be connected on the target; software or hardware I2C can be used - see projectDefs.h).
-2. Upload the sketch to ESP8265/ESP8266/ESP32.
-3. Copy the desired hex file from [GitHub Releases](https://github.com/mightymos/RF-Bridge-OB38S003/releases) to the script directory.
+1. Copy the desired hex file from [GitHub Releases](https://github.com/mightymos/RF-Bridge-OB38S003/releases) to the script directory.
-4. Run `flashScript.py` and follow the instructions in the console.
+2. Run `flashScript.py` and follow the instructions in the console.
-5. For `blink.ihx`, the red LED on the Sonoff target should begin blinking with a one-second period.
+3. For `blink.ihx`, the red LED on the Sonoff target should begin blinking with a one-second period.
-6. For `RF-Bridge-OB38S003_PassthroughMode.hex`, the red LED on Sonoff should light up once at startup.
+4. For `RF-Bridge-OB38S003_PassthroughMode.hex`, the red LED on Sonoff should light up once at startup.

 ### Manual Mode:

-1. Connect Arduino I2C/GPIO pins to the microcontroller while unpowered (it's okay for the ground to be connected on the target; software or hardware I2C can be used - see projectDefs.h).
-2. Upload the sketch to ESP8265/ESP8266/ESP32.
-3. Set serial monitor to "Both NL & CR" at 115200 baud.
+1. Set serial monitor to "Both NL & CR" at 115200 baud.
-4. Type "handshake" into the serial monitor.
+2. Type "handshake" into the serial monitor.
-5. Power on the target microcontroller with 3.3V.
+3. Power on the target microcontroller with 3.3V.
-6. The serial monitor should display 'Handshake succeeded' along with chip type as (0xA).
+4. The serial monitor should display 'Handshake succeeded' along with chip type as (0xA).
 If not, follow instructions to retry.
-7. Type 'erase' command since the microcontroller is likely protected (this erases flash, cannot be recovered!).
+5. Type 'erase' command since the microcontroller is likely protected (this erases flash, cannot be recovered!).
-8. Type "setfuse 18 249" (sets reset pin as reset functionality rather than GPIO).
+6. Type "setfuse 18 249" (sets reset pin as reset functionality rather than GPIO).
-9. Copy-paste hex lines starting with ':' into the serial monitor and hit the enter key.
+7. Copy-paste hex lines starting with ':' into the serial monitor and hit the enter key.
-10. Successful or failed writes should be displayed in the serial monitor.
+8. Successful or failed writes should be displayed in the serial monitor.
-11. If all successful, type "mcureset" to reset the microcontroller.
+9. If all successful, type "mcureset" to reset the microcontroller.
-12. For `blink.ihx`, the red LED on the Sonoff target should begin blinking with a one-second period.
+10. For `blink.ihx`, the red LED on the Sonoff target should begin blinking with a one-second period.
-13. For `RF-Bridge-OB38S003_PassthroughMode.hex`, the red LED on Sonoff should light up once at startup.
+11. For `RF-Bridge-OB38S003_PassthroughMode.hex`, the red LED on Sonoff should light up once at startup.